Anti-aging Skincare: Boost Collagen and Defy Gravity

 Avocados - A terrific source of healthy fats and nutrients like vitamin C, vitamin A, vitamin E.

 Dark, leafy greens.
 I don’t think I’ve written a post that doesn’t emphasize the significance of dark, leafy greens.
-They provide loads of nutrients to the whole body, including the skin.
+They provide loads of nutrients to the whole body, which of course includes the skin.

 High Water Content Foods are extremely hydrating and nourishing for the body and thereby the skin.
 Think cucumbers, watermelon, celery, peaches, tomatoes, lettuce, watercress and so on.
 Water-dense foods are especially effectively hydrating during hot spring and summer months.